There is a list of performance enhancing techniques for your OTRS installation, including configuration, coding, memory use, and more.

 Xmx, that is not higher than 50% of the physical memory.

-For more information and good rules of thumb about the heap size, please follow the official documentation.
+For more information and good rules of thumb about the heap size, please follow the Setting the heap size chapter in the official documentation.

 During the run-time of the service, Elasticsearch inspects the available disk space and therefore decides whether to allocate new shards to the related cluster node or even relocate shards away from that particular node.
 Such behavior will be controlled by the current disk capacity and can be configured in configuration file